AaronGullickson/AaronGullickson.github.io/cv.md

 ### M.A.
 Committees

+2019:
+: Mauricio Betancourt.
+"The effect of Cuban agroecology in mitigating the metabolic rift: a quantitative approach to Latin American food production."
+Sociology, University of Oregon.

+2018
+: Erickson, Natasha.
+"Labeling and Delinquency: Assessing the Relationship between Special Education and Gifted Labels and Post High School Arrests."
+Sociology, University of Oregon. (chair)

 2014
 : Dyer, Shauna.
 “Late to School: Public Transfers and the Educational Opportunities of Poor Mothers.”
 Sociology, University of Oregon.